Sybase to PostgreSQL Replication

-NineData data replication supports high-performance replication of structure, full data, and incremental data between data sources.
-For certain data sources, it also provides bidirectional replication, enabling the quick construction of geo-distributed active-active business architectures.
+NineData data replication supports schema, full data, and incremental data replication between data sources.
+For supported data sources, it also supports bidirectional replication for geo-distributed active-active architectures.

-- Structure: Supports the replication of object structures between homogeneous and heterogeneous data sources, greatly reducing the barrier to data replication between two sources.
+- Schema replication: Replicates object structures between homogeneous and heterogeneous data sources.

-Both the source and target data sources have been added to NineData.
-For how to add, see Creating Data Sources.
+Add both the source and target data sources to NineData.
+For details, see Creating Data Sources.

 To perform bidirectional replication, you must add a multi-active tag to all data sources involved in the replication task.
 For instructions on how to add this tag, see the Appendix.